You're not stuck.

 But knowing is not the issue.

-It looks like this:
+It looks like being responsible.

 But it's a pattern keeping you loyal to an identity you've outgrown.